List of The Godfather characters: Peter Clemenza

 Peter Clemenza is an old friend of Vito Corleone and a caporegime.
 He is Sonny Corleone's godfather and mentor; he selects and trains several other capos.
 In the first appearance in Godfather, Clemenza oversees the revenge beatings of the attempted rapists and assaulters of Amerigo Bonasera's daughter.
 He personally takes part in the killing of Paulie Gatto, who turned to work for Virgil Sollozzo.
 Clemenza procures a gun that Michael Corleone will use to kill Sollozzo and Captain McCluskey, and teaches Michael how to kill people in a public place.
 Afterwards, he participates in the war against the other four families and later kills several prominent members of the four families after the ceasefire.

 Al Neri

 Al Neri is a bodyguard and assassin working for the Corleone family, "Michael's Luca Brasi".
 Recruited by Peter Clemenza from the police as an exception, he participates in the "baptism killings" by shooting Emilio Barzini and his bodyguards in The Godfather (in the book, he also kills Moe Greene while in the film it is done by another assassin).
 In The Godfather Part II, Neri kills the sex worker whose murder is used to blackmail Senator Pat Geary and shoots Fredo Corleone in the head on Michael's orders.
-In the Part III, Neri takes Fredo's place as the underboss; he saves Michael's life during an assassination attempt by Joey Zaza and helps Vincent Corleone with planning of the revenge.
+In the Part III, Neri takes Fredo's place as the underboss; he saves Michael's life during an assassination attempt by Joey Zasa and helps Vincent Corleone with planning of the revenge.
 At the end of the film, he kills Archbishop Gilday.